 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting.
 Attracts pollinators|

-Achillea Paprika's Bright Rich Red blooms brighten up any sun-loving garden all summer long!
+Achillea Paprika produces bright Rich Red blooms that brighten up any sun-loving garden all summer long!
 Intense red flowers surround bright yellow centers.
 This Achillea is a vigorous grower that will quickly form a dense weed-blocking mat.
 It is one of the most floriferous of the Achillea cultivars, presenting a solid block of red in early summer.

 Achillea Paprika's Bright Rich Red blooms brighten up any sun loving garden all summer long!
 Intense red flowers surround bright yellow centers.
 This Achillea is a vigorous grower that will quickly form a dense weed-blocking mat.
 It is one of the most floriferous of the Achillea cultivars, presenting a solid block of red in early summer.
 The flat flower heads introduce a different shape into the perennial border.
 Butterflies Love this plant!